ruyeki/ai-karthik/README.md

-# report-generator
+# project report-generator
-persist ai report generator
+persist ai final project report generator for kenan and the lab team